abhijit-c/LatinTranslations/Pliny/letters/vesuvius_tacitus.md

   passive subjunctive, meaning to believe.
 This is subjunctive because it's in a result clause introduced by *ut*.
 Also signified by the *ut*.

-    however at that true night therefore it grew stronger so that all things were not believed to not be moved but to be overthrown.
+    In truth at that night it thus grew stronger so that all things might be believed to not move but to be overthrown.

 7. *Inrumpit cubiculum meum mater:*